Bounce rate 101:

 What if this happens multiple times on your site by multiple users?

 That definitely will frustrate your head and heart.
 This is why you desperately want to go about figuring the issue out and fixing it.

 Thus, we get our first conclusion in here; bounce rate determines the quality of your product page (not the product) for the users [ not every time though].

 Sometimes other factors can also be responsible for your high bounce rates.

 [This also implies to other sites like content websites, portals, and blogs].

-The next thing is that Google considers ‘Bounce Rate’ as one of their ranking factors as it is directly related to UX or User Experience which we’ll talk a bit on.
+The next thing is that Google considers ‘Bounce Rate’ as one of their ranking factors as it is directly related to UX or User Experience, which we’ll talk a bit later in the post.

 Here’s a study by SEMrush showing Google’s ranking factors…

 It’s an important ranking factor.

 Also, Similarweb did a study where they found a relation between bounce rate and Google rankings.